apjanke/npxutils-apj-wip-01/doc-src/docs/imec_dataset.md

 ## Building a preprocessing pipeline

 If the raw `.imec.ap.bin` file must be processed in some way before running Kilosort, e.g. to remove artifacts, you can implement this efficiently by writing a transformation function that will act on chunks of the data.
-One example is found in `Neuropixel.DataProcessFn.commonAverageReference`:
+One example is found in `npxutils.DataProcessFn.commonAverageReference`:

 ```matlab
 function [data, extra] = commonAverageReference(imec, data, chIds, sampleIdx) %#ok<INUSD>